adityaponnada/adityaponnada.github.io/_pages/projects.md

         MixWILD: Interactive mixed-effects modeling
       </p>
       <p markdown="1" style="margin: 0;">
         What if we could build statistical models without coding?
-MixWILD is an open-source, no-code tool for mixed-effects modeling of intensive longitudinal data, such as real-world experience sampling surveys.
-It lets researchers analyze complex, multilevel behavioral data without programming, making it easier to uncover patterns in human behavior.
-MixWILD is now used in conferences and workshops, helping bring advanced statistical modeling to a wider audience of behavioral and data scientists.
+MixWILD is an open-source modeling tool for intensive longitudinal data that estimates individual differences in both mean levels and variability of time-varying processes (like change in stress levels), including random slopes.
+It uses mixed-effects location-scale models and second-stage analyses to examine how within-person variability and change relate to predictors and outcomes.
 [Try it here](https://reach-lab.github.io/MixWildGUI/)
       </p>
     </div>
   </div>